 Laurie’s second feature film, ABOUT SCOUT aka SCOUT, based on her award winning script was released in 2016 both theatrically and on VOD and DVD after a successful festival run.
 The film stars India Ennenga, Ellen Burstyn, Danny Glover, Jane Seymour, Nikki Reed and James Frecheville.

-Laurie is a graduate of NYU Grad Film, and her thesis film AT FIVE AND TWENTY-FIVE, won several awards and was aired on USA Television.
+Laurie is a graduate of NYU Grad Film, and her thesis film AT FIVE AND TWENTY-FIVE, won several awards and aired on USA Television.
 She is the Programming Director of the Film Fatales, has served as a judge for several film festivals, and runs the monthly panel series Women in Focus.
-Her projects have been recipients of numerous screenwriting and filmmaking awards, as well as participants in IFP Emerging Filmmakers, IFP No Borders, a finalist for NYWIFT’s Ravenal Grant, and Stowe Story Labs PAGE Screenwriting Fellow.
+Her projects have been recipients of numerous screenwriting and filmmaking awards, as well as participants in IFP Emerging Filmmakers, IFP No Borders, a finalist for NYWIFT’s Ravenal Grant, MOME's Finance Lab, and Stowe Story Labs PAGE Screenwriting Fellow.